Course Content and Outcome Guide for PHY 123

 - Special Fee:

 Course DescriptionIntroduction to star clusters, the contents of our galaxy; other galaxies, including active galaxies, and cosmology.
 Algebra recommended.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 This course will utilize as many of the following components as possible: lecture, discussion, lab activities, telescope viewing session, videos, slides, CDs, and computer aided instruction.
 It is necessary to successfully complete the lab part of the course in order to pass the class.

 The text and materials for this class have been chosen by the faculty, and the viewpoint shall be that of the author(s).
 This includes the topics of relativity, the geologic time scale, and the evolution of the Earth, our solar system, our galaxy, and the universe.